bbauska/LFS171x/README.md

 Business professionals who should... when they see the word 'hyperledger', right,
 they should associate that with a set of principles that have to do with the creation of high-quality, trustworthy software, right?

-First of all, they should associate it with open source development practices, they should know that any project that carries the term 'hyperledger', 'hyperledger foobar', 'hyperledger rhubarb', right, that these are projects that have been collaboratively built, that have been vetted by multiple developers working in concert on the technology, that it's as secure as we can make it, because the code is out there.
+First of all, they should associate it with open-source development practices, they should know that any project that carries the term 'hyperledger', 'hyperledger foobar', 'hyperledger rhubarb', right, that these are projects that have been collaboratively built, that have been vetted by multiple developers working in concert on the technology, that it's as secure as we can make it, because the code is out there.

 We try to hire folks to vet it, but we also... fundamentally, you shouldn't trust software that you can't see the source code to, right?

-That brand association, that trademark should really come to be associated with open source, with security, as well as with a sense of process,
+That brand association, that trademark should really come to be associated with open-source, with security, as well as with a sense of process,
 like something that can't just show up one day and become a Hyperledger project.

 The Technical Steering Committee has to approve any new proposed submission, and they have a pretty high bar.